diegojromerolopez/gelidum/README.md

 ## Roadmap
 - [ ] Measure cost in time of freezing objects.
-- [ ] Check that pickle serialization works fine.
 - [ ] Add delayed_freeze, a function that freezes an object but
 when a condition happens.

 ## Collaborations
 This project is open to collaborations.
 Make a PR or an issue, and I'll take a look to it.

 ## License
 [MIT](LICENSE)